amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-01/further-explain.md

 ## Sorting Numbers

 Sorting numbers in JavaScript is quite straightforward.
-You can use the built-in `Array.prototype.sort()` method to sort an array of numbers.
-By default, it sorts elements as strings, so you might need to provide a custom comparison function to ensure numeric sorting.
+You can use the built-in `Array.prototype.sort()` method to sort an array of numbers. **By default, it sorts elements as strings, so you might need to provide a custom comparison function to ensure numeric sorting**.
 Here's how you can do it:

 ```javascript
 const unsortedNumbers = [5, 2, 8, 1, 10];